ericsonga/TeacherCSP/_sources/CSPStringPieces/ch17_exercises.rst

         .. tab:: Question

            Change 4 lines in the code below so that runs correctly without any errors.
+It will print a poem.

            .. activecode::  ch17ex4q
                 :nocodelens: